sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 ### 4. CloudFormation

 This service, which creates and deletes all kinds of resources, predates Aurora.
 Its `UpdateStack` command is idempotent if I add a fixed value (token) to my request.
-If all the details, including the token I've chosen, match, then repeated requests succeed and CloudFormation acts only on the first request.  `ClientRequestToken` is limited to 128 alphanumeric characters and hyphens.
+If all the details, including the token I've chosen, match, then repeated requests succeed and CloudFormation acts only on the first request.  `ClientRequestToken` is limited to 128 letters, numbers and hyphens.
 Lights Off runs every ten minutes, so I set the token to the start of the ten-minute interval.
 I have to remove the colon that separates hours from minutes.
-The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (`T15:10` becomes `T1510`, for example).
+The time still conforms to the ISO 8601 standard, but it becomes a little harder for humans to decipher (`T15:10Z` becomes `T1510Z`, for example).

+_Arbitrary restrictions that make tokens harder for humans to interpret are frustrating, but there is also a deeper problem.
+What UpdateStack idempotence case cannot be resolved with a token?
+Feel free to discuss in a comment at the end of the [LinkedIn version of this article](https://www.linkedin.com/pulse/idempotence-doing-more-than-once-paul-marcelin-vin2c).
+Hint: review the EC2 StartInstances example, above._

 ### 5. AWS Backup

 This is the newest of the five services.
-Its `StartBackupJob` command follows the same approach as CloudFormation, but the token is named `IdempotencyToken` and no specific limits are placed on length or permitted characters.
+Its `StartBackupJob` command follows the same approach as CloudFormation's `UpdateStack` command, but the token is named `IdempotencyToken` and no specific limits are placed on length or permitted characters.

 ### Five AWS Services, Compared

 The five services all take different approaches to idempotence.
 Within AWS, the left hand did not know what the right hand was doing.
-EC2, the oldest of the five services, and AWS Backup, the newest, handle idempotence well.
+EC2, the oldest of the five, and AWS Backup, the newest, handle idempotence well.
+The three services launched in between fall short.

 ### Why Do We Care about AWS Inconsistencies?